Modoc Nation: Modoc War

 With the outbreak of fighting, the Modoc warriors retreated with their wives and children to the nearby Lava Beds.
 They used the many caves for their defense and refuge.
 For almost six months, Captain Jack worked with his 57 braves to withstand an army that came to number over a 1,000 men.
 The military small arms were supported by mountain howitzers and coehorn mortars.

 Captain Jack lost only six men by direct combat, while the U.S. Army suffered 45 dead.
 The latter included E.R.S.
 Canby, the only United States Army general to lose his life in an Indian war.
+In April 1873 at a peace commission meeting, Captain Jack and others killed General Edward Canby and Rev. Eleazer Thomas, and wounded two others, mistakenly believing this would encourage the Americans to leave.
 The Modoc War is estimated to have cost the United States government at least half a million dollars.
 Given the small number of warriors, this was probably the costliest Indian war ever fought.
 In comparison, the cost of land for the reservation requested by the Modoc on Lost River was estimated at $10,000.

-The war finally ended on June 1, 1873 with the surrender and capture of the Modoc, who were unable to keep themselves supplied with food.
+The war finally ended on June 1, 1873, with the surrender and capture of the Modoc, who were unable to keep themselves supplied with food.
 Captain Jack and five of his warriors: Schonchin John, Black Jim, Boston Charley, Barncho, and Sioux, were charged with war crimes.
 They are the only Native Americans to be tried by a military commission on such charges.
 Gallows were constructed before the trial began, and it was evident the verdicts would be death by hanging.
 The date set for the execution was October 3, 1873.
 Captain Jack, Barncho and Sioux were convicted and sentenced to death.

 But just before the executions were to take place, the commission commuted the sentences of Barncho and Sioux to life imprisonment at Alcatraz Island in California.
 The men were not told of the change until after they, along with the other Modoc men, women and children, were forced to watch the execution of Captain Jack.